funkyfranky/FunkMan/README.md

 #### Bombing Result Example
 ![Example_Range_Bombing](funkpics/Example_Range_Bomb.png)

+In the picture you can see that player "New Callsign" dropped a Mk 83 bomb at the range named "Reef".
+The target name was "Reef Bombing Target Alpha-1".

+**Red box:** The distance to the target was `r=24` meters at an angle of `phi=159°`.
+The red arrow also displays the heading in the North Up figure.

+**Green box:** The player used an F/A-18C Hornet and dropped the bomb at an altitude of `h=396 ft` and a speed of `v=482 kts` flying heading `psi=341°`.
+The heading is also depicted as a green arrow in the North Up figure.
+From the red and green arrows, you can derive whether the bomb impacted long, short, left or right.

+Furthermore, you get information about the map, mission time/date and actual time and date of the bombing run.

 #### Strafing Result Example
 ![Example_Range_Strafing](funkpics/Example_Range_Strafe.png)

+In the picture you can see that player "New Callsign" performed a strafing run at range "Reef" on target "Reef Strafe Pit 1" in an F/A-18C Hornet.

+**Green Box:** The player fired 530 rounds during the run and hit 9 times.
+This gives an accuracy of 1.7%.
+This pass was invalid, because he still fired after passing the fould line.

+The rounds that hit are displayed as bullet holes in the center area of the target image.
+The rounds that did not hit are dipicted as blue crosses in the outer ring area.

 ## Subpackages
 As a side note, FunkMan contains three subpackages: